Jabra Elite 85h: The best budget noise cancelling headphones?

-The most significant drawback of the Jabra Elite 85h headset is that it does not support high definition codecs such as AAC, aptX or LDAC.
-This means that fidelity does not stand out when playing lossless files via Bluetooth.
+The most significant drawback of the Jabra Elite 85h headset is that it doesn't support high definition codecs such as AAC, aptX or LDAC.
+This means that fidelity doesn't stand out when playing lossless files via Bluetooth.
 This can be fixed with a firmware update, but so far they have not done so.

 Conclusion on the Jabra Eite 85h

 They offer a market leading battery, have very attractive styling and many options to customize the sound and ANC.
 We regret that they don't support Bluetooth codecs like aptX and the bass isn't the strongest, but they are great noise cancelling headphones.
 Interested?
 Find the best prices in this link.